Selling FSBO? Tally Your Closing Costs Without a Realtor

 Holding costs

-Expect to cover holding costs, or carrying costs, in between the time you accept an offer and the sale closes (typically 30 to 45 days).
-The seller continues to pay the monthly mortgage payment, taxes, insurance, HOA dues, and utility bills during that time.
+Expect to cover holding costs or carrying costs between the time you accept an offer and the sale closes (typically 30 to 45 days).
+During that time, the seller continues to pay the monthly mortgage payment, taxes, insurance, HOA dues, and utility bills.

 FSBO fees: You’ll spend some of your 3% commission savings